 Gardening in constricted spaces like apartment balconies and small yards can prove to be a futile exercise if you want maximum from your crops.
-Not many people know that small space gardening can actually yield a whole lot of produce if you plant the right crop, handle them well and take proper care.
-You can speak to any expert in farmer to know how you can specialize in small scale gardening.
+Not many people know that small space gardening can actually yield a great deal of produce if you plant the right crop, handle them well and take proper care.
+You can speak to any farming expert to learn how to specialize in small scale gardening.
 In this article we will also provide tips to excel in small gardens.

 Select the right containers

-To become a successful gardener you must have the proper equipments at your disposal.
+To become a successful gardener you must have the proper equipment at your disposal.
 Selecting the right containers is an important step.
-If you are living in an urban area then you can opt for a five gallon bucket which may not look pretty but will definitely serve the purpose.
+If you are living in an urban area then you can opt for a five-gallon bucket that may not look pretty but will definitely serve the purpose.
 These buckets are considered to be very good for intensive farming.
 You can find good quality food grade buckets from many restaurants and some of them will happily give them away.
 We emphasize on food-grade because they do not produce dangerous chemicals nor does it have any toxins.

 Prepare the buckets